-Cincinnati medical malpractice attorney and Ohio hospital negligence lawyer reviews Erbs Palsy birth injury cases and represents plaintiffs nationwide
+Cincinnati medical malpractice attorney and Ohio birth injury lawyer reviews Erbs Palsy birth injury lawsuits and represents plaintiffs nationwide

 One or two of every 1,000 babies suffer from Erb’s palsy, a form of brachial plexus palsy.
 The brachial plexus is a network of nerves near the child’s neck that give rise to nerves in the arm, providing movement and feeling to the shoulder, arm, hand, and fingers.
 The condition of brachial plexus birth palsy causes arm weakness and a loss of motion.
 Potential causes for this kind of birth trauma can include:

 - Infant’s neck stretched to the side during delivery

 - Shoulder dystocia—the baby’s shoulder gets stuck on the mother’s pelvic bone during delivery

 - A physician pulling too hard on a baby’s head, causing excessive strain on the baby’s shoulder and brachial plexus nerves

 - Improper use of forceps or vacuum extractors.
 Forceps and vacuum extractors may risk intracranial hemorrhage